Planting calendar

 Avoid

-- Leafy greens that bolt quickly in heat (e.g., arugula)
+- Leafy greens sensitive to heat (e.g., arugula)

 Next 2 weeks